 Symptoms of scoliosis can vary widely, depending on the type of scoliosis and how you got it.
 Some people are completely asymptomatic and find out they have scoliosis when they have X-ray imaging done for another reason.

 - shooting pain along the back or hips

-Researchers in 2010 found that adults with scoliosis are slightly more likely than the general population to have back pain, but the degree of pain is not necessarily related to the severity of the curve.
-The incidence of these symptoms has been found to increase with age.
+Researchers in 2010 found that adults with scoliosis are slightly more likely than the general population to have back pain, but the degree of pain is not necessarily related to the severity of the curve or increasing age.

 Types of scoliosis

 - degenerative scoliosis